influxdata/influxdb-client-js/influxdb-client-apis.taskupdaterequest.description.md

 ## TaskUpdateRequest.description property

-An optional description of the task.
+Update the description of the task.

 <b>Signature:</b>